nyu-python-programming/course-material/content/etiquette.md

 `Respectfully,`\
 `[Insert your name here]`

 This may seem overly formal to some, and it is.
-But it is better to be more formal than overly casual with people you don\'t know, lest they take insult.
+But it is always better to be more formal than overly casual with people you don\'t know, lest they take insult.
 Should you become good buddies with the professor, tutors, and graders, as you are sure to do in the future, you may then write in